10 Popular Coworking Spaces in the Arab World

 Shelter in Dubai is a free coworking space, tailored to entrepreneurs and new startups during the early stages of their business development.
 The location is a decorated warehouse with a comfortable “shelter” built indoors, offering a unique and very cool space to work, study, brainstorm, and innovate.
 Shelter also provides events and series to target the needs of early stage businesses including panel discussions, workshops, and lectures offered on a monthly basis.

-Zee Launch Pad in Amman soft-launched this month to offer young startups and entrepreneurs a personal workspace within a unique community.
-With workrooms, multipurpose rooms, and a “fun” break room, the facility doesn’t have its own staff, allowing entrepreneurs to act as if the space is their personal office, shared with like-minded people who happen to be working on other projects.
+Launched last November in Amman, Zee Launch Pad offers young startups and entrepreneurs a personal workspace within a unique community.
+With workrooms, multipurpose rooms, and a break room designed for fun, the facility doesn’t have its own staff, allowing entrepreneurs to act as if the space is their personal office, shared with like-minded people who happen to be working on other projects.
 Zee Launch Pad has an application process for potential new members to ensure that all applicants mesh well with other members and the overall office culture.